buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Types/IfcAlignmentVerticalSegmentTypeEnum.md

 # IfcAlignmentVerticalSegmentTypeEnum

-The IfcAlignmentVerticalSegmentTypeEnum indicates the type of a segment of a vertical alignment segment (IfcAlignmentVerticalSegment).
+The IfcAlignmentVerticalSegmentTypeEnum indicates the type of a segment of a vertical alignment segment (IfcAlignmentVerticalSegment).<!-- end of definition -->

 | Vertical curvature | Segmenttype        | Enumeration Values |